Crispy Herb and Hemp Crusted Tilapia

 ½ cup whole grain cracker crumbs

-1 tbsp finely chopped fresh parsley (or 1 tsp dried)
+1 tablespoon finely chopped fresh parsley (or 1 teaspoon dried)

-1 tbsp finely chopped fresh basil (or 1 tsp dried)
+1 tablespoon finely chopped fresh basil (or 1 teaspoon dried)

 2 tilapia fillets, about 150g each (other white mild fish such as cod or haddock would work as a substitute)